Canning Calculator & Thermal-Process Simulator

 This tool runs entirely in the browser via WebAssembly.
 Your file never reaches a Loft Tools server.
 Specifically:

 - **No upload.** The file bytes load into the browser tab's memory and process on your own CPU.
-Open DevTools → Network and observe zero outbound requests carrying file data while Calculate Canning Quantities and Times runs.
+Open DevTools → Network and observe zero outbound requests carrying file data while Canning Calculator & Thermal-Process Simulator runs.

 - **No AI training on your file.** Loft does not train models.
 We could not train on a file we cannot see.